From BR Bullpen

 After being released by the Detroit Tigers in 1973 Howard attempted to continue his playing career with the Taiheiyo Club Lions in 1974 but injured his knee just before the season opener.
 He retired after only one game.

-After his playing career, he became a minor league manager, and eventually was given a chance to manage in the majors, but both of the teams he led, the 1981 Padres and the 1983 Mets, were in a rebuilding mode.
+After his playing career, he became a minor league manager, and eventually was given a chance to manage in the majors, but both of the teams he led, the San Diego Padres in 1981 and the New York Mets in 1983, were in a rebuilding mode.
 He always did have a reputation of being able to relate to young players and help them improve, and indeed, his two teams both made it to the World Series within three years of departure, on the strength of their young talent.

 Notable Achievements